 The Walt Disney Company employs around 200,000 people worldwide.101 Disney has been active in Germany for over 60 years with its headquarters in Munich.
-In 2021, around 300 people were employed there, but it is not known how many of them are responsible for Disney+.102
+In 2021, around 300 people were employed there, but it is not known how many of them are responsible for Disney+.
+102

 In the first year after the launch of Disney+, the Walt Disney Company spent around EUR 4.3 billion (USD 5 billion), almost twice as much as in the previous year, on advertising and marketing.
-A large part of this was used for marketing the new platform.103 Since the launch, EUR 450 million (USD 525 million) has been spent on advertising and marketing by the Walt Disney Company's off-shoot of Disney+ alone.104 In Germany, broad advertising campaigns are regularly run to market the platform, also in cooperation with media partners such as ProSieben and Bild-Zeitung.105 cf. Rumbucher (2020): Disney+ boss: "Why not produce in Germany? ".
+A large part of this was used for marketing the new platform.
+Since the launch, EUR 450 million (USD 525 million) has been spent on advertising and marketing by the Walt Disney Company's offshoot of Disney+ alone.
+In Germany, broad advertising campaigns are regularly run to market the platform, also in cooperation with media partners such as ProSieben and Bild-Zeitung.

-97 cf. Nielsen Advertising Statistics 2020 (2021): Development of gross advertising expenditure by Amazon in Germany.
-98 cf. Levy, 2021: Disney's Streaming Budget Already Rivals That of Netflix.
+cf. Nielsen Advertising Statistics 2020 (2021): Development of gross advertising expenditure by Amazon in Germany.